Carola has worked for agencies serving the hearing loss community for many years. She is also a freelance writer.

-I have observed that people with profound hearing loss are a diverse group with a variety of communication styles, such as lipreading and speech.
-This article will look at people who identify themselves members of the deaf community with a distinct language and culture.
+I have observed that people with profound hearing loss are diverse with various communication styles, such as lipreading and speech.
+Many people with severe hearing loss do not think of themselves as members of the deaf community.

-What is the Deaf Community?
+What Is the Deaf Community?

 Deaf people also object to terms that they feel are inaccurate such as "deaf-mute," which perpetuates the myth that they cannot speak.
 Many deaf people do speak.
 They also strongly object to the term “deaf and dumb,” feeling that the term indicates a lack of intelligence.

-Schools for the Deaf
+Some Individuals Bonded in Schools for the Deaf

-Many deaf people who were educated in schools of the deaf feel a strong bond with other deaf people, as the video below demonstrates.
+Some people who were educated in schools for the deaf feel a strong bond with other deaf people.
 Deaf schools tend to create a strong sense of community and a shared culture.
-With the advent of cochlear implants and other factors, deaf schools and special programs for deaf people are amalgamating or closing.
+With the advent of cochlear implants and other factors, some deaf schools and special programs for deaf people are amalgamating or closing.

 Deaf people have developed various ways of getting people’s attention in their silent world, such as:

 - A gentle touch - usually a tap on a shoulder